winglang/wing/docs/06-contributors/040-wingsdk.md

 Everything in the SDK can be built by running `npm run build` from `libs/wingsdk`.
 You can also run `npm run test` to just run tests.

+In order to work on the source code, you will need to the build at least once so that TypeScript bindings for Terraform resources will be automatically generated.
+These files are not checked in because they are quite large.

 (If you have any issues building the package, please open an issue and let us know!)

 [CDK for Terraform]: https://github.com/hashicorp/terraform-cdk